3astbeast/RedTail-VWAP-Fib-Bands/README.md

 **±2σ (Band 2)** — The extension zone.
 A close beyond ±2σ signals that the market is trending and has moved meaningfully away from the volume-weighted mean.
 Default multiplier: 2.0.

-**±3σ (Band 3)** — The extreme zone.
-A close beyond ±3σ is a statistically rare event — potential exhaustion or climax move.
-Default multiplier: 3.0.

 All multipliers are independently configurable.

 ---

 ## Fibonacci Sub-Bands

-In addition to the σ bands, the indicator plots Fibonacci-ratio levels interpolated between the MIDAS line and the ±3σ extremes.
+In addition to the σ bands, the indicator plots Fibonacci-ratio levels interpolated between the MIDAS line and the ±2σ extremes.
 These give you intermediate reference levels between the standard deviation bands.

 The default levels are 0.333, 0.5, 0.667, and 0.786, which correspond approximately to: ±1σ, the midpoint between ±1σ and ±2σ, ±2σ, and a deep extension toward ±3σ.

 Enter any comma-separated ratios you want — add more, remove some, or change the values entirely.
 Each ratio is plotted symmetrically above and below MIDAS.

----

-## Fill Zones

-Three graduated fill zones between the band pairs create a visual heat map:

-- **Inner zone** (MIDAS ↔ ±1σ) — Full opacity
-- **Middle zone** (±1σ ↔ ±2σ) — 60% of base opacity
-- **Outer zone** (±2σ ↔ ±3σ) — 35% of base opacity

-Base fill opacity is configurable (default: 15%).
-The fills use polygon-traced geometry that follows the actual band lines bar by bar.

 ---